ChristianBenner/HardwareMonitorEditor/README.md

 - Click the settings icon
 - Set a hostname e.g. ‘hardwaremonitor’ or ‘gamingpcmonitor’
 - Uncheck ‘Set username and password’ as this will cause issues with auto-login and running the Hardware Monitor Display software
 - To have the ability to use the device wirelessly in the future, check ‘Configure wireless LAN’ and change ‘Wireless LAN country’ to your country code.
 Enter your wireless network details, you can change this later on the device if necessary.
-You can find your country code in this list https://en.wikipedia.org/wiki/ISO_3166-1.
+You can find your country code in this [list](https://en.wikipedia.org/wiki/ISO_3166-1)
 - Select ‘Write’
 - Once complete, insert the SD into the Raspberry Pi, switch it on and you are ready to go.
 You can scan the network for your Hardware Monitor Display from the Editor
 #### Windows
-- Download the Hardware Monitor Display Windows from https://github.com/ChristianBenner/HardwareMonitor/releases
+- Download the Hardware Monitor Display Windows from the [display releases page](https://github.com/ChristianBenner/HardwareMonitor/releases)
 - Run the installation application